sleak-lbl/weekly-emails/items/e4sdd.md

-### Training on E4S at DOE Facilities with Deep Dive at NERSC, October 4
+### Training on E4S at DOE Facilities with Deep Dive at NERSC Next Monday!

-The Exascale Project will be hosting an online training on "E4S at DOE Facilities with Deep Dive at NERSC" on October 4, 2021, from 9 am to noon (Pacific time).
+The Exascale Project will be hosting an online training on "E4S at DOE Facilities with Deep Dive at NERSC" next Monday, October 4, 2021, from 9 am to noon (Pacific time).

 The Extreme-Scale Scientific Software Stack (E4S) is a collection of open-source packages for running scientific applications on high performance computing